 Magnesium, especially ReMag has such an important role to play but I’m not allowed to represent it as a treatment for the disease, which the FDA says makes it a drug.
 Excuse me!
 It’s NOT a drug it’s a mineral that is deficient in 80% of the population whose magnesium deficiency symptoms are misdiagnosed as disease.
 I’m righting a wrong here.
 In the future Nuremberg Trials of Magnesium, the practitioners and drug companies who pushed magnesium aside in favor of toxic drugs will be held accountable.

-It seems that Dr. Carolyn Dean is in the minority of health professionals who are interested in the wellbeing of human beings.
+It seems that Dr. Carolyn Dean is in the minority of health professionals interested in the well-being of human beings.

 Relative Value Units

-It is an interesting name for evaluation of doctor’s work.
-Doctors earn plenty of relative value units(RVU) performing catheterization, stent or valve replacement, an ablation.
+It is a new name for the evaluation of doctors’ work.
+Doctors earn plenty of relative value units(RVU) performing catheterization, stent or valve replacement, and ablation.
 What does it mean?
 More procedure, more money.
 The same old song.

-Health professionals could provide information about right lifestyle, right nutrition, the importance of minerals, scientific news about research for patients.
+Health professionals could provide information about the right lifestyle, the proper nutrition, the importance of minerals, and scientific news about research for patients.

 - The study in the United Kingdom shows that placebo works perfectly for patients who supposedly would need heart stents.
 It seems that they did pretty well without intervention.

-- Choosing knowledgeable health professional could be a nice way to take care of your well-being.
+- Choosing a knowledgeable health professional could be an excellent way to take care of your well-being.

 - Dr. Carolyn Dean’s Completement Formulas are the way to stay out of the trouble and in the best possible shape.